boanong/grid-rotator/README.md

 ## About

-This project was taken as a learning tutorial to help build my JavaScript skills..
+This project was taken as a learning tutorial to help build my JavaScript skills...

 ## Built With
   This project was built with